sib-swiss/sparql-guidelines/README.md

 # 📖 Guidelines for SPARQL endpoints metadata

-Add precomputed metadata to your SPARQL endpoint to make it easier to query it by humans and machines:
+Add precomputed metadata to your SPARQL endpoint to make it easier to query by humans and machines:

 - **SPARQL examples** give a good idea of the capabilities and known use-cases of your endpoint, as well as recommended query patterns.
 Most public endpoints already provide example queries, we propose to expose them directly in the SPARQL endpoint in a standard format.
 - **A lightweigth classes schema** provide an overview of all classes actually present in the endpoint and the predicates they use.